MathKeyboardEngine/MathKeyboardEngine/README.md

 ## Goal

-<strong>Goal</strong>: make a future proof, not complex, highly customizable virtual math keyboard library.<br/>
+<strong>Goal</strong>: make a future proof, not complex library for a highly customizable virtual math keyboard.<br/>
 <strong>First draft of this library</strong>: July 2021.<br/>
 <strong>Founder and maintainer</strong>: SymboLinker